 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith;Philippians 3:9

-Covenantal Atonement taught us that when we believe, the atonement reconciles us to God, we die with Christ, and the New Covenant comes into effect, giving us righteousness.
+Covenantal Atonement taught us that when we believe; the atonement reconciles us to God, we die with Christ, and the New Covenant comes into effect, giving us righteousness.

-This does not mean that followers of Jesus will always do righteous acts.
+Receiving the gift of righteousness does not mean that followers of Jesus will always do righteous acts.
 However, what has changed is that the son and daughter of God no longer have a sinful nature.
 Being born again with a new heart, they now have a righteous nature.
 Therefore it is more ‘natural’ to do righteous acts.

 A mature believer in Jesus can go days or longer without sinning because they have a righteous nature that helps them be righteous.